vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 TLS.Verify     Off
 ```

-Things to notee:
+Things to note:

-- **Name:** shows output sent to splunk
+- **Name:** shows output sent to Splunk
 - **Tag:** Which tag is used to filter logs for Output phase.
-- **Splunk_Token:** splunk index specific token for HTTP Event Collector.
+- **Splunk_Token:** Splunk index specific token for HTTP Event Collector.

 ![Splunk HTTP Event Collector](/images/guides/kubernetes/service-routing/istio-splunk-event-collector.png)

-Once a FluentBit Daemonset is created with the above configiuration, the
+Once a FluentBit DaemonSet is created with the above configuration, the
-FlientBit agent starts sending logs to splunk.
+FluentBit agent starts sending logs to Splunk.

 #### Log Display

-In Splunk, one can view the logs by entering the aporpriate query.
+In Splunk, one can view the logs by entering the appropriate query.
 Some
-screenshot are as follows.
+screenshots follow.

 ![splunk: logs for istiod](/images/guides/kubernetes/service-routing/istio-splunk-istiod.png)